The Black Madonna of

 but a real mother and child!

-However, we need to first address that instead of the usual nine months, the legends are separated by seven long years!
-So far, we only have the survival of the rape-victim to support our conjecture, and that the original statue has disappeared.
-According to the official guide book the current Madonna is a copy painted in black and was carved in the "late 12th century" – three centuries after the legends!
-According to the symbolism of Chrétien's Magic Sword it was after the "Peace of Venice" (1177) when the truth had been "covered up" .
-This would explain why there are no records when Sta Cecilia and Sta Maria were built.
+However, we need to address that instead of the usual nine months, the legends are separated by seven long years!
+So far, we only have the survival of the victim to support our conjecture, and that the original statue has disappeared.
+According to the official guide book the current Madonna is painted in black and was carved in the "late 12th century" – three centuries after the legends!
+According to the symbolism of Chrétien's Magic Sword, this coincides with the "Peace of Venice" (1177) when the truth had been "covered up" .
+It could explain why there are no records when Sta Cecilia and Sta Maria were built.
 According to local traditions, the former was founded by the Visigoths before 700 CE and the latter donated to Ripoll in 888, but these are speculations.
-The original documents could have been lost in the fire of Ripoll in 1835, unless they were removed after 1177.
-This would coincide with the time Chrétien presented his poem, when the fake Madonna was being carved and the Gesta started at Sant Miquel de Cuixà, which could have included the separation of the cave legends by seven years and transfer of the rape to far-away Flanders.
+The original documents could have been lost in the fire of Ripoll in 1835, unless removed after 1177.
+This happens to be the period when Chrétien presented his poem, when the fake Madonna was being carved and the Gesta started at Sant Miquel de Cuixà, which supported the separation of the cave legends by seven years and transfer of the rape to far-away Flanders.

 We have shown in The Pujades Affair how the historian applied his rhetorical skills to embed an esoteric "time capsule" in his Crónica with the support of his enlightened editors.
 They point out that we must understand the difficult period in which the "wise" and "indefatigable chronicler" had to do his work and praise his "genius, subtleness and erudition."
 Only a Spanish speaking legal expert would be able to sort out his rhetorical concept, but Pujades has seeded sufficient doubts that imply the legends were revised by the churchmen and assigned to different caves.
 He concludes the controversy in the chapter "Ascertainment of certain difficulties of abbot Antonio de Yepes with the history of brother Joan Gari" (p.
 384) by accusing the "badly informed" abbot of having the cave legends in the wrong order and for admitting that much is uncertain about them.
 The exception, according to the abbot, is the story of the hermit because some testimonials are reliable, including those about his life on the mountain as a saint, his punishment by the pope, the completion of his penance, and his capture by the count's hunters.
 In other words, Yepes is insisting that the hermit really existed, which would also mean the seven years of penance are not a legend!